 If the topics of a term project/thesis are subject to an NDA, the topic will be approved by the academic supervisor on the basis of the student's application with the topic, the company's name, and the supervisor, as well as the student's obligation to maintain confidentiality provided as per the requirements in p.
 2.6.1, and describing the PTE details that are deemed confidential.
+The application must be submitted in the way proposed by CIPE in the period up to Checkpoint 1.
+If the application was not submitted by the student on time, the student provides a link to the source code of the project in the reporting documentation for the TP protection.

-2.6.2.
+2.7.2.
 NDA for Professional Internships

-The student internship agreement between HSE University and the relevant industryspecific organisation stipulates that the internship must be organised in accordance with the approved internship programme.
+The student internship agreement between HSE University and the relevant industry-specific organisation stipulates that the internship must be organised in accordance with the approved internship programme.
 If the company subscribes an individual assignment that stipulates that the student must complete an internship assignment and prepare a report with a detailed description of the internship contents and obtained outcomes provided, then the outcomes are not subject to the NDA.
-No NDA provisions are included in the student internship agreement because HSE University is not entitled to impose certain additional nondisclosure obligations on the student as part of educational services provided.
+No NDA provisions are included in the student internship agreement because HSE University is not entitled to impose certain additional non-disclosure obligations on the student as part of educational services provided.
 The partner organisation signs an NDA with the student on their part if the student has been given access to certain confidential information in the process of working at the partner organisation.
 Such opportunity is provided pursuant to p.
 2.4.1 of the Agreement.
 No confidential information is used in the course of the study process.

-2.7.
+2.8.
 Resources and Special Aspects of Completing Assignments in the Context of Restrictive Measures